DtxdF/AppJail.docs/docs/update-and-upgrade.md

 The motivation for making a new copy is to preserve this directory for thinjail that are still using that release.

-Another reason is to preserve this release, although you can destroy it using `appjail fetch destroy`.
+Another reason is to preserve this release, although you can destroy it using `appjail-fetch(1)` `destroy`.

 To upgrade a release from `12.3-RELEASE` to `13.1-RELEASE`: